WojciechBylica/todo-list-react/README.md

 ### Description.

 Simple List Of Things To Do is HTML page created as a homework during Frotend Developing Course in U-Code school.
-It allows You to:
+It allows you to:
 - create a list
 - add new list items
 - check list items as "done"